Sergetec/Sergetec/README.md

 <h1 align = "center"> Hi there 👋, I'm Sergiu </h1>

 # 📃 About me
-Beginner web developer from `Romania`, currently studying computer engineering at Politehnica University of Bucharest.
+Web and Mobile developer from `Romania`, currently studying Computer Engineering at Politehnica University of Bucharest.

 ---